 Vitiligo treatments aim to even out skin tone to make non-pigmented skin less obvious.

 Melasma can be difficult to treat, requiring dermatological care over a long period of time.
 Treatments sometimes worsen the pigmentation, so utmost care must be taken when treating melasma.
-We use multiple strategies to treat melasma, working with you for best results.
+We use multiple strategies to treat melasma.

 Lentigines may be flat or slightly raised spots on the skin that looks pretty much like a freckle or sunspot.
 They don’t fade during winter.